AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 **Training Data Access**

-This connector enables your AEM Sites-based or another custom-made headless user interface to retrieve and render training information to the learners and realize a seamless training information search either before or after a learner logs in.&nbsp;
+This connector enables your AEM Sites-based or another custom-made headless user interface to retrieve and render training information to the learners and realize a seamless training information search either before or after a learner logs in.

-This connector is only required if you are using AEM Sites-based or other headless interfaces.&nbsp;
+This connector is only required if you are using AEM Sites-based or other headless interfaces.

 The connector exports training metadata to a data storage and retrieval solution as well as a search enablement system.
 Therefore, you can configure your AEM Sites-based or another custom-made headless user interface to use these two services to retrieve training data, render web pages, and provide optimized training search functionality to the learners.
-For example, a non-logged in AEM Sites-based interface can use the exported metadata to help a learner search, browse, and access training pages that show training information.&nbsp;
+For example, a non-logged in AEM Sites-based interface can use the exported metadata to help a learner search, browse, and access training pages that show training information.

 Enable this connector to build and render your AEM Sites-based web pages and deliver customized experiences to your learners both before and after login.
 Enable this connector to build and render your AEM Sites-based web pages and deliver customized experiences to your learners both before and after login.

-* Adobe Learning Manager cdn base URL – Enter the base URL of the data retrieval CDN service path from the Training Data Access connection page.
+* Adobe Learning Manager cdn base URL - Enter the base URL of the data retrieval CDN service path from the Training Data Access connection page.
-* Admin refresh token – Enter the refresh token that you determined in the earlier section.&nbsp;
+* Admin refresh token - Enter the refresh token that you determined in the earlier section.
-* Training Metadata base URL – Enter the base URL of the search enablement and search data retrieval service path from the Training Data Access connection page.
+* Training Metadata base URL - Enter the base URL of the search enablement and search data retrieval service path from the Training Data Access connection page.
 * Adobe Learning Manager Register URL - Enter the self-registration URL generated by the integration administrator for the account, which is used by learners to enroll in training.

 ### AEM + Adobe Learning Manager + Adobe Commerce (logged-in/ non-logged-in users)